b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 function getXForBinomRightTailProb(n::Int, probH0::Float64, rightTailProb::Float64)::Int
 	@assert (0 <= rightTailProb <= 1) "Probability takes values between 0 and 1"
 	@assert (0 <= probH0 <= 1) "Probability takes values between 0 and 1"
-    return dsts.cquantile(dsts.Binomial(n, probH0), rightTailProb)
+    return Dsts.cquantile(Dsts.Binomial(n, probH0), rightTailProb)
 end

 # n - number of trials (games), x - number of successes (Peter's wins)
 # returns probability from far left upto (and including) x
 function getBetaForBinomialHA(n::Int, x::Int, probHA::Float64)::Float64
 	@assert (0 <= probHA <= 1) "Probability takes values between 0 and 1"
-    return dsts.cdf(dsts.Binomial(n, probHA), x) end
+    return Dsts.cdf(Dsts.Binomial(n, probHA), x) end
 """
 sc(s)
 ```

 The function `getXForBinomRightTailProb` returns a value (number of Peter's wins, number of successes, value on x-axis in @fig:tennisBetaExample) above which we reject $H_{0}$ in favor of $H_{A}$ (if we feed it with cutoff for $\alpha equal to 0.05$).
 Take a look at @fig:tennisBetaExample, it returns the value on x-axis to the right of which the sum of heights of the red bars is lower than the cutoff level for alpha (type I error).
-It does so by wrapping around [dsts.cquantile](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.cquantile-Tuple{UnivariateDistribution,%20Real}) function (that runs the necessary mathematical calculations) for us.
+It does so by wrapping around [Dsts.cquantile](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.cquantile-Tuple{UnivariateDistribution,%20Real}) function (that runs the necessary mathematical calculations) for us.

 Once we get this cutoff point (number of successes, here number of Peter's wins) we can feed it as an input to `getBetaForBinomialHA`.
 Again, take a look at @fig:tennisBetaExample, it calculates for us the sum of the heights of the blue bars from the far left (0 on x-axis) up-to the previously obtained cutoff point (the height of that bar is also included).
 Let's see how it works in practice.